hbctraining/DGE_workshop/lessons/05_DGE_DESeq2_analysis2.md

 2. Control vs. Mov10 knockdown
 3. Mov10 knockdown vs. Mov10 overexpression

 **We are really only interested in #1 and #2 from above**.
-Using the design formula we provided `~sampletype`, DESeq 2 internally created the following design matrix:
+Using the design formula we provided `~ sampletype`, DESeq2 internally created the following design matrix:

 ```
    	      Intercept  sampletypecontrol  sampletypeMOV10_knockdown  sampletypeMOV10_overexpression